frontendweb3/fastest/readme.md

-# Installing fastest theme with docker and docker-compose
+# Installing the fastest theme with docker and docker-compose

-You can create own ghost theme with docker.
-To create theme with ghost and docker. you have latest version of `ghost-cli`, `docker`, and `docker-compose` in your laptop.
+You can create your own ghost theme with docker.
+To create a theme with ghost and docker. you have the latest version of `ghost-cli`, `docker`, and `docker-compose` on your laptop.

-To start your project run following `sudo  docker-compose up --build --force-recreate` docker command in terminal.
+To start your project run the following `sudo docker-compose up --build --force-recreate` docker command in terminal.

 ## ghost docker image